Detailed map of Florida, hand colored by counties, from an early edition of Johnson & Browning's Family Atlas.

 Shows towns, railroads, villages, post offices, forts, swamps, etc. Inset of the Keys.
-Only five counties shown in the southern part of Florida, including Dade, Monroe, Brevard, Manatee, and Hillsboro.
-The map includes an early appearance of Miami.
+Only 5 counties shown in the southern part of Florida, including Dade, Monroe, Brevard, Manatee and Hillsboro.
+Early appearance of Miami.

 Indian hunting grounds noted in between Ft.
 Poinsett and Key Biscayne Bay.
 Many early forts appear.
 The GLO surveys are not yet complete in the Everglades and elsewhere.

 Decorative border.
 A nice Civil War map of Florida.

 Alvin Jewett Johnson (1827 - 1884) was an American map publisher.
 Born in Wallingford, Vermont, he received only a basic public education, but he still served as a school teacher for several years before moving to Richmond, Virginia and, in 1857, New York City.
 Johnson also worked as a book canvasser for the map publisher J.H.
 Colton.